Klondike Gold Rush: People

 The richest of the Klondike saloon owners, businessmen and gamblers also typically lost their fortunes and died in poverty.
 Gene Allen, for example, the editor of the Klondike Nugget, became bankrupt and spent the rest of his career in smaller newspapers; the prominent gambler and saloon owner Sam Bonnifield suffered a nervous breakdown and died in extreme poverty.
 Nonetheless, some of those who joined the gold rush prospered.
-Kate Rockwell, "Klondike Kate", for example, became a famous dancer in Dawson and remained popular in America until her death.
+Kathleen Rockwell, for example, became a famous dancer in Dawson and remained popular in America until her death.
+Rockwell's tales from the North invigorated readers and audience members across the United States and Canada.
+Becoming known as 'Klondike Kate' to those who read about her adventures, Rockwell became a star.
+However, her tall tales and catchy nickname were plagiarized from New Brunswicker Katherine Ryan, and one of the first individuals to arrive in the Klondike not long after gold was discovered in the area.
+Katherine Ryan may not have received deserving recognition in the public eye, but she is remembered as one of the first women to walk the Stikine Trail, as an early suffragette, and as an integral piece of Dawson City's culture.
 Dawson City was also where Alexander Pantages, her business partner and lover, started his career, going on to become one of America's greatest theatre and movie tycoons.
-The businesswoman Martha Black remarried and ultimately became the second female member of the Canadian parliament.
+The businesswoman Martha Black, who had been abandoned by her husband on the way to the Klondike, remarried and ultimately became the second female member of the Parliament of Canada.

 The impact of the gold rush on the Native peoples of the region was considerable.
 The Tlingit and the Koyukon peoples prospered in the short term from their work as guides, packers and from selling food and supplies to the prospectors.
 In the longer term, however, especially the Hän people living in the Klondike region suffered from the environmental damage of the gold mining on the rivers and forests.
 Their population had already begun to decline after the discovery of gold along Fortymile River in the 1880s but dropped catastrophically after their move to the reserve, a result of the contaminated water supply and smallpox.
 The Hän found only few ways to benefit economically from the gold rush and their fishing and hunting grounds were largely destroyed.
 By 1904 they needed aid from the NWMP to prevent famine.